Chart Color Schemes

 Age

-Nerang's median age exceeds the national pattern
+Nerang's population is slightly older than the national pattern

-The median age in Nerang is 39 years, which is lower than Rest of Qld's average of 41 but close to the national average of 38.
-The age profile shows that those aged 25-34 are prominent at 14.2%, while those aged 55-64 are smaller at 11.0%.
-Between 2021 and present, the 15-24 age group grew from 11.5% to 12.6%, while the 45-54 cohort declined from 13.1% to 11.8%.
-By 2041, projections indicate that the 25-34 age cohort will increase significantly by 42% (1,083 people), reaching 3,650.
-Meanwhile, the 15-24 cohort is projected to grow modestly by 1% (24 people).
+The median age in Nerang is 39 years, which is lower than Rest of Qld's average of 41 but close to the national average of 38 years.
+The age profile shows that those aged 25-34 are prominent at 14.2%, while those aged 55-64 are relatively smaller at 11.0% compared to Rest of Qld.
+Between 2021 and present, the 15-24 age group has grown from 11.5% to 12.6% of the population.
+Conversely, the 45-54 cohort has declined from 13.1% to 11.8%.
+By 2041, demographic projections indicate significant shifts in Nerang's age structure.
+The 25-34 age cohort is projected to increase by 1,083 people (42%) from 2,566 to 3,650.
+Meanwhile, the 15-24 cohort grows by a modest 1% (24 people).